Skip to content

 Instead of the default constructor trcks.oop.Wrapper(core="Hello, world!"), we can also use the static method trcks.oop.Wrapper.construct("Hello, world!").

-By following the pattern of wrapping, mapping and unwrapping, we can write code that resembles a single-track railway (or maybe a single-pipe pipeline).
+By following the pattern of wrapping, mapping, and unwrapping, we can write code that resembles a single-track railway (or maybe a single-pipe pipeline).

 Side effects like logging or writing to a file tend to "consume" their input and return None instead.
 To avoid this, we can use the tap method available in the trcks.oop.Wrapper class.
 This method allows executing side effects while preserving the original value: